-- 6. Review the non-federal entity's procedures for verifying that an entity with which it plans to enter into a covered transaction and any of its principals is not debarred, suspended, or otherwise excluded. - 7.
-Select a sample of procurements and subawards and-

-Test whether the non-Federal entity followed its procedures before entering into a covered transaction.

-8. Select a sample of ARRA-funded procurements, if any, for activities subject to Section 1605 of ARRA and test whether the non-Federal entity has -

-- a. documented that the iron, steel, and manufactured goods used in the project are produced in the United States, or - b. requested and received any waivers of the Buy-American requirements.
+- 6. Review the non-federal entity's procedures for verifying that an entity with which it plans to enter into a covered transaction is not debarred, suspended, or otherwise excluded. - 7.
+Select a sample of procurements and subawards and test whether the non-Federal entity followed its procedures before entering into a covered transaction. - 8.
+Select a sample of ARRA-funded procurements, if any, for activities subject to Section 1605 of ARRA and test whether the non-Federal entity has - a. documented that the iron, steel, and manufactured goods used in the project are produced in the United States, or - b. requested and received any waivers of the Buy-American requirements.